As my husband relayed the incident that happened at work, I couldn’t help but get heated. How dare her I silently questioned?

 Too often we chase that job or that dream and find ourselves missing out on life happening around us.
 Or maybe you are even guilty of focusing too much on success instead of a relationship with God.

 If you are looking for an overcoming the imposter syndrome book to give you the nudge you need to overcome the pressure to prove and instead to show up everyday despite how unqualified you may feel, this just maybe the book for you.
-Certainly a book I am hoping to give a second read in the near future and I would encourage you to read it as well.
+Jordan will teach you how to step out of your comfort zone and embrace who god made you to be.
+She gets you to confront your feelings of being stuck to instead live out your story and own your everyday.
+Certainly a book I am hoping to give a second read in the near future and I would encourage you to pick up a copy as well.

 Whether you opt to do a personal or group study I encourage you to download the free discussion guide from her website for even more insights to silence your inner critic and own your everyday.

 Imposter Syndrome Ted Talk